-- Medical marijuana: Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, Utah, Vermont, Washington, Washington DC, and West Virginia
+- Medical marijuana: Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Utah, Vermont, Washington, Washington DC, and West Virginia

+No state law requires employers to tolerate marijuana use at work or working under the influence of marijuana.
 For states in which employee protection laws have been put in place, it’s still possible to restrict marijuana use, but care needs to be taken in crafting and enforcing a policy.
 In most of these states, these laws have yet to be challenged and defined through the courts.

 Colorado saw its first test of the employee protection law in the case of Coats vs. Dish Network, LLC.
 In this case, the plaintiff, Brandon Coats was a customer service employee of Dish Network who failed a random drug test and was terminated.
 In June of 2016, the Colorado Supreme Court ruled to affirm the termination.
 The decision considered that while marijuana use is “lawful” under Colorado law, it is not under federal law, and concluded that the employee’s use of marijuana was not lawful.
 This case sets precedent in Colorado and is useful in creating drug policies in other states where protections exist.